ASSERT-KTH/repairllama/README.md

 ## Models

-All fine-tuned models will soon be made available on HuggingFace, here are specific links:
+All fine-tuned models are available on HuggingFace, here are specific links:

 - IR1xOR1: [https://huggingface.co/ASSERT-KTH/RepairLLaMA-IR1-OR1](https://huggingface.co/ASSERT-KTH/RepairLLaMA-IR1-OR1)
 - IR1xOR3: [https://huggingface.co/ASSERT-KTH/RepairLLaMA-IR1-OR3](https://huggingface.co/ASSERT-KTH/RepairLLaMA-IR1-OR3)